GeoffAWaddington/CSI30Wiki/FX-Sub-Zones.md

 1. Your initial fx.zon file.
 This should include the parameter mapping you want to see when the plugin is mapped just like any other fx.zon.
 It should also have a name that matches the plugin, just like any typical fx.zon file.
 Example: [plugin].zon

 2. One or more separate files for each sub zone.
 Remember: in CSI version 1.1, each zone must be in a separate .zon file (it's one per).
-The sub zones should not include a navigator.
 It is recommended you number these Sub Zone FX files using the same plugin name, but appending a number to the end of the file in ascending order for each Sub Zone.
 Example: [plugin]-1.zon and [plugin]-2.zon

 3. Instructions in the initial fx.zon file about which SubZones are to be included.
 See the "SubZones" and "SubZonesEnd" section in the example below.